Triangulated categories with a compact silting object, Brown-Comenetz duality and Brown representability theorems: Representability theorems for and

-is an epimorphism.
-Hence \( \eta \) is an epimorphism, completing the proof. \end{proof} \begin{defn} Let $\S$ be a compactly generated triangulated category.
-A morphism $f: M \to N$ is called {\emph{cophantom}} if for every object $C \in\E$, the induced map $\S(f, C): {\Hom}_\S(N, C) \to {\Hom}_\S(M, C)$ is zero.
-We denote by $\mathcal{J}$ the class of all cophantom morphisms. \end{defn}
+Now we recall the definition of a \emph{phantom morphism}.
+This concept originated in topology \cite{AG64} and was introduced to triangulated categories by Neeman \cite[Definition 2.4]{N92b}.
+Let $\S$ be a triangulated category with coproducts.
+A morphism $f: M \to N$ is {\emph{phantom}} if for all $C \in\S^{c}$, the induced map $\S(C, f): {\Hom}_\S(C, M) \to {\Hom}_\S(C, N)$ is zero.
+We denote by $\mathcal{J}$ the class of all phantom morphisms.
+Furthermore, if $\S$ is compactly generated, $k$-linear and locally Hom-finite, Lemma~\ref{lem-ebasic}(2) implies that $f \in \mathcal{J}$ if and only if $\S(f, D) = 0$ for all $D \in \E$.

 \begin{lem} Let $F \in \T$ and suppose that ${\Hom}_\T(F,-)|_{\E}$ is a locally finite $\E$-homological functor.
 For any $n > 0$, there exists a triangle

 with $F_n \in \T_c^+$, $g \in \mathcal{J}^n$, and $\T(f,-)|_{\E}$ is surjective. \end{lem} \begin{proof} We proceed by induction, beginning with the case $ n = 1 $.
 By Proposition~\ref{epi1}, there exist $F_1 \in \T_c^+$ and an epimorphism $\varphi_1 \colon {\Hom}_\T(F_1, -)|_{\mathcal{E}} \to {\Hom}_\T(F, -)|_{\mathcal{E}}$.
 Since $F_1 \in \T_c^+$, it follows from Proposition~\ref{Tc+coapproximable} and \cite[Lemma~7.8]{N18a} that there exists a morphism $f_1 \colon F \to F_1$ such that $\varphi_1 = \T(f_1, -)|_{\mathcal{E}}$.
 Extend $f_1$ to a triangle